Statistical Inference for Model Parameters in Stochastic Gradient Descent: High-dimensional Linear Regression

-The proof of Proposition \ref{prop:L1_conv} is provided in Appendix.
-Given Proposition \ref{prop:L1_conv}, we state the inference result in the next theorem.
-We note that although the statement of the following theorem is similar to Theorem 2.2 in \cite{vandegeer14asy}, the proof is more technically involved.
-The main challenge is that the existing analysis is starting from the KKT condition of the deterministic optimization for estimating $\Omega$.
-However, we estimate $\Omega$ using the stochastic gradient based RADAR and thus the corresponding KKT condition no longer holds.
-Please refer to the proof in Appendix for more details.
+The proof of Proposition \ref{prop:L1_conv} is provided in Appendix \ref{subsec:L1_conv}. {Let $\mathbb{P}_{x^*}$ be the distribution under the high-dimensional linear model $b_i=a_i^\top x^*+\epsilon_i$. }Given Proposition \ref{prop:L1_conv}, we state the inference result in the next theorem.
+We note that although the statement of the following theorem is similar to Theorem 2.2 and Corollary 2.1 in \cite{vandegeer14asy}, the proof is more technically involved.
+The main challenge is that the existing analysis in \cite{vandegeer14asy} starts from the KKT condition of the deterministic optimization for estimating $\Omega$.
+However, we estimate $\Omega$ using the stochastic optimization and thus the corresponding KKT condition no longer holds.
+Please refer to the proof in Appendix \ref{supp:high_inf} for more detail.